Frequently asked questions about The Mom of an Addict, Inc.

 Who is welcome at The Mom of an Addict support group meetings?

 Moms, dads and grandparents who have a child/grandchild struggling with addiction/substance use disorder.
-Whether your child is in active addiction, is in recovery or if you have lost your child, we are here for you.
+Whether your child is in active addiction, is incarcerated, is in recovery or if you have lost your child, we are here for you.

 What happens at your support group meetings?